open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 We also need to supply a policy to be loaded at `data.e2e.transform`.
 We do this by creating a local file called `transform.rego` in the current directory.
 The policy below will ensure that only messages on the `users` topic are ingested, and that the data is transformed to only include the `name` and `roles` fields.
-Insert the content below into the `transform.rego` file so that it can be loaded into the Enterprise OPA container.
+Insert the content below into the `transform.rego` file so that it can be loaded into the EOPA container.

 ```rego
 # transform.rego